Manarabdelgawad/Cats-Dogs-Classification/README.md

 Developed model classify images of cats  & dogs

-Steps to Develop the Model

-Preprocessing Images
+1-Preprocessing Images

-Building the Model
+2-Building the Model

-Compiling and Fitting the Model
+3-Compiling and Fitting the Model

-Using Dropout and Early Stopping to Prevent Overfitting
+4-Using Dropout and Early Stopping to Prevent Overfitting

-Data Augmentation
+5-Data Augmentation

-Preparing Test Data
+6-Preparing Test Data

-Predicting Data
+7-Predicting Data

-Evaluating the Model
+8-Evaluating the Model